 NYSED has published an Advisory Notice (available here) stating that licensure and scope of practice exemptions pursuant to Executive Order 202 have expired and Title VIII professionals should return to compliance with all statutory and regulatory requirements without delay, unless specifically suspended or waived pursuant to Executive Order 4.
-However, the federal PREP Act remains in effect and continues to provide certain authorizations and exemptions for many professions and activities related to the ongoing Covid-19 emergency response.
+However, the federal PREP Act remains in effect for the duration of the federal PHE and continues to provide certain authorizations and exemptions for many professions and activities related to the ongoing Covid-19 emergency response.